-Definition: What is meant by a planning document
+Definition: What is meant by a planning document?

 A planning document is understood to be a structured, written package of analyses, concepts, calculations, drawings, and work instructions that governs the preparation and implementation of a project in deconstruction or rock excavation.
 It includes, among other things, as-built survey, risk assessment, method selection, equipment configuration, work sequences, emission and immissions control, as well as quality assurance.
 For the selection and sizing of concrete demolition shear or hydraulic wedge splitter, the planning document contains concrete key figures (e.g., required splitting forces, opening dimensions, hydraulic flow rates) as well as specifications for drilling patterns, cutting lines, and demolition sequences.
+Typical deliverables also comprise a work method statement, an inspection and test plan, and clear acceptance criteria.

 Structure and contents of a planning document